PolarGoose/BluetoothDevicePairing/README.md

 ```
 BluetoothDevicePairing.exe list-adapters
 ```
-* Disconnect an audio device using its Mac address:
+* Disconnect an audio device using its MAC address:
 ```
 BluetoothDevicePairing.exe disconnect-bluetooth-audio-device-by-name --name WH-1000XM5
 ```
-* Disconnect to an audio device using its name:
+* Disconnect from an audio device using its name:
 ```
 BluetoothDevicePairing.exe disconnect-bluetooth-audio-device-by-mac --mac 88:c9:e8:17:5e:0f
 ```

 # Examples of scripts
-The BluetoothDevicePairing utility can be used in bat and PowerShell scripts.
+The BluetoothDevicePairing utility can be used in BAT and PowerShell scripts.

 ## Script to pair a Bluetooth device
-The following `bat` script allows to automate the connection of Bluetooth devices.
+The following `bat` script automates the connection of Bluetooth devices.
 Before using this script, you need to find out the Bluetooth type and name of your device:
 1. Put the device into the pairing mode
 2. Run the `BluetoothDevicePairing.exe discover` command that will print the required information.